Timeout, the ability to execute an expression for at most a specified

 stream has been reached.

-It is also possible to achieve this behavior with the existing repeat
+It is also possible to achieve this behavior with the existing repeat function,

-simply by changing the function passed to repeat
+simply by changing the function passed to repeat:

 def f'() = timeout(f(), t) >Some(x)> x repeat(f')